 To the seven churches in the province of Asia: Grace and peace to you from him who is, and who was, and who is to come, and from the seven spirits before his throne, and from Jesus Christ, who is the faithful witness, the firstborn from the dead, and the ruler of the kings of the earth.
 To him who loves us and has freed us from our sins by his blood, and has made us to be a kingdom and priests to serve his God and Father—to him be glory and power for ever and ever!
 Amen.

-The Revelation was written to the Seven Churches, which were located in the province of Asia (Modern-day Turkey), and that existed at the time of John.
-This would mean that John’s earlier reference to the events that must soon take place refers to the events that the Seven Churches would experience during John’s own lifetime.
+The Revelation was written to the seven literal churches that were located in the province of Asia and that existed at the time of John.
+Accordingly, the earlier reference to the events that must soon take place refers to the things that would soon take place among these Seven Churches.
+However, as we will discover upon reading the Seven Letters, the events experienced by the Seven Churches are the same events that are occurring today and, thus, continue to fit the description of the things that must soon take place.

 “Look, he is coming with the clouds,” and “every eye will see him, even those who pierced him”; and all peoples on earth “will mourn because of him.”
 So shall it be!
 Amen.
 “I am the Alpha and the Omega,” says the Lord God, “who is, and who was, and who is to come, the Almighty.”

 I, John, your brother and companion in the suffering and kingdom and patient endurance that are ours in Jesus, was on the island of Patmos because of the word of God and the testimony of Jesus.
-On the Lord’s Day I was in the Spirit, and I heard behind me a loud voice like a trumpet, which said: “Write on a scroll what you see and send it to the seven churches: to Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea.”
-Rev. 1:9-11
+Rev. 1:9

 I turned around to see the voice that was speaking to me.
-And when I turned I saw seven golden lampstands, and among the lampstands was someone like a son of man, dressed in a robe reaching down to his feet and with a golden sash around his chest… In his right hand he held seven stars, and coming out of his mouth was a sharp, double-edged sword.
+And when I turned I saw seven golden lampstands, and among the lampstands was someone like a son of man, dressed in a robe reaching down to his feet and with a golden sash around his chest The hairs of his head were white, like white wool, like snow.
+His eyes were like a flame of fire, his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters.
+In his right hand he held seven stars, and coming out of his mouth was a sharp, double-edged sword.
 His face was like the sun shining in all its brilliance.
 Rev. 1:12-16

-The voice of the Lord commanding John to, “Write down what you see”, and the vision of the Christ among the seven golden lampstands forms the testimony of John concerning the origin of the Revelation, which came from God, and not from John himself.
-We will be given the meaning of the seven lampstands and seven stars in subsequent verses.
+The voice of the Lord commanding John to, “Write down what you see”, and the vision of the Christ among the seven golden lampstands forms the testimony of John concerning the origin of the Revelation, which came from Jesus Christ and not from John himself.

 When I saw him, I fell at his feet as though dead.
 Then he placed his right hand on me and said: “Do not be afraid.
 I am the First and the Last.
 I am the Living One; I was dead, and now look, I am alive for ever and ever!
 And I hold the keys of death and Hades.
 Rev. 1:17-18

-In the Scriptures, Hades (or Sheol in the Old Testament) is described as being in the lower regions of the earth and is where the righteous and unrighteous dead were kept separate from one another prior to the Resurrection of Jesus Christ (Lk.
-16:19-31).
+In the Scriptures, Hades (Sheol, or the pit, in the Old Testament) is described as being in the lower regions of the earth and sea and is where the righteous and unrighteous dead were kept separate from one another prior to the Resurrection of Jesus Christ.
 Following His crucifixion, Christ, also, descended to the lower regions (Hades), where He released His people from captivity and ascended with them to Heaven.

 This is why it says: “When he ascended on high, he took many captives and gave gifts to his people.”
 (What does “he ascended” mean except that he also descended to the lower, earthly regions?
 He who descended is the very one who ascended higher than all the heavens, in order to fill the whole universe.)
 Eph.
 4:8-10